⇒ What is Vitalnet? A customized COTS data warehouse software.

 ⇒ Can Vitalnet analyze national data?
 Yes, very well.

-Vitalnet can import and analyze data from any geographical jurisdiction.
+Vitalnet can import and analyze data from any jurisdiction.
 We have successfully imported and analyzed US national mortality data.
 You can see online analyses of US national BRFSS data.
-Even with large record-level data sets, Vitalnet still produces fast results, typically in a second or two, even for millions of records.
+Even with large record-level data sets, Vitalnet produces fast results, typically in a second or two, even for millions of records.

 ⇒ Can Vitalnet work in Spanish?
 Yes.